ColinOrr/starwars/docs/rest.md

 ### Retrieve a person's vehicles

 Retrieves a list of vehicles that the person has piloted.
-The URL for the person can be found in the `vehicles_url` attribute from the list above.
+The URL can be found in the `vehicles_url` attribute from the list above.

 ```bash